 Here’s the thing that you probably didn’t know about the fruit that makes our shortcakes so delicious.
 Strawberries not only contain vitamin C, which has been shown to improve moods, but it also provides you with much-needed potassium, which helps with nerve cell generation and helps to regulate all of the other minerals that you put into your body.

 Okay, so not everyone likes fish.
 But for those who do, salmon is packed chock-full of good things for your body.
-For example, it has omega-3 fatty acid, as well as vitamin D, both which help release serotonin, which is the “feel good” hormone.
+For example, it has omega-3 fatty acids, as well as vitamin D, both of which help release serotonin, which is the “feel-good” hormone.
 A five-year study showed that people with depression were sad or angry less often that included fatty fish like salmon three times a week.
 So, add some salmon to your diet and you might just find that your depression lessens.

 Ah, the Sunflower.
 It is such a beautiful plant, growing tall in gardens and yards all over the country and starring in games like Plants vs. Zombies.
 But those seeds that you can find just about anywhere contain all sorts of goodies.
 Two of them are selenium and magnesium.
 Both of these supplements are supposed to give you a rush of positive emotion.
 Plus, the amino acids in Sunflowers help to increase serotonin, which we discussed earlier.

 Some women go through severe mood swings when it is “that time of the month.”
 But Yogurt has actually been shown to decrease depression, sadness, and crying, and irritability during PMS.
 This is because of the calcium in yogurt.
 A diet that contains around 1,300 mg of yogurt made those women in the study feel better because one cup of yogurt contains over 400 mg of calcium.
 Two cups of yogurt will give you your daily recommended amount, and you’ll pick up the rest from other sources.
 So, yogurt might be what perks you up when you’re feeling down.
 It’s also delicious.